 You should avoid large public demonstrations as they may turn violent.

-In early 2014, Berlin authorities reported a rise in incidents of pickpocketing.
+In early 2016, Berlin authorities reported a rise in incidents of pickpocketing and house burglaries.
 Police suggest that travellers pay particular attention to their valuables when visiting the districts of Mitte, Friedrichshain-Kreuzberg and Charlottenburg-Wilmersdorf.

 Incidents of ‘drink spiking’ at popular night clubs and at Christmas markets, leading to sexual assault, have been reported.
 It is important that you do not accept drinks from strangers or leave drinks unattended.
 Travellers should attempt to stay in the company of people they trust, particularly in bars and nightclubs.